 That’s why these $330K Wilson Chronosonic XVX’s are tall.
 They don’t just play louder, they play larger so that your brain can’t tell if music is even coming out of a box—or if there’s a huge stage in front of you.

-This brings us to our first takeaway when buying speakers: buy the biggest ones that can comfortably fit into your room.
+This brings us to our first takeaway when buying speakers: buy the biggest ones that can physically and sonically fit well into your room.
+Too large can be a problem, but too small is a huge problem.
 (I'll touch on the specifics later.)

 Without soundstage depth, the music sounds like it’s contained in a box several feet away from you—and it’s obvious you’re listening to speakers.